 Tough to get away from work for a couple of hours?
 Sneak out to your car with your smartphone and do a 45-minute video session over your lunch break.
 A 2022 study compared people who got therapy at a counselor’s office with those who got it via FaceTime.
 The results?
 Both groups reported less depression and a better quality of life.
 Plus, telehealth visits are usually cheaper than going to the office—and sometimes even free with insurance.

 ECT uses brief electrical impulses to stimulate the brain, administered by a team of doctors, nurses, and an anesthesiologist.
 Used for people whose depression hasn’t responded to other kinds of therapy, it’s given in five or six sessions over the course of a few weeks.

 If it works for you, you’ll need to go back every three months or so for follow-up sessions.
 It won’t eradicate all your symptoms, but studies show that it helps about 80 percent of people with treatment-resistant depression.

 Sounds like science fiction, but it really works.
 It’s a legit treatment that uses a device that’s approved by the FDA.
 Using magnetic fields to stimulate areas of the brain, TMS is another effective treatment for people who haven’t responded well to other treatments.
 It’s performed by a doctor without anesthesia, says Dr. Frew—it’s not painful, but you may experience some pinprick sensations.

 The downside: You’ll need about 20 to 40 hour-long treatments over the course of six weeks, and you’ll need to keep going back for more treatments to stay well.
 Like ECT, it’s not a cure.

-3 Things You Should Never Say to Someone with Depression
+3 Things You Should Never Say to Someone Who Shows Signs of Depression

 Want to help?
 Think before you open your mouth.
 Cheerful pep talks and platitudes can make a friend with depression feel even worse.
 Here’s what not to say—and a better alternative for each.